mazedlx/laravel-feature-policy/README.md

-# Set Feature-Policy headers in a Laravel app
+# Set Permissions-Policy headers in a Laravel app

 **NOW WITH PHP 8 SUPPORT**